The Geometric Unitary Kudla Conjecture: Hermitian Hilbert modular and Jacobi forms

+For simplicity, we refer to Hermitian Hilbert modular forms as Hermitian modular forms.
 Classical references for Hermitian modular forms are the papers by Braun~\cite{braun-1949,braun-1950,braun-1951}.
 Shimura rediscovered and generalized her theory~\cite{shimura-1964,shimura-1978}.
 Haverkamp's thesis~\cite{haverkamp-1995,haverkamp-1996} contains a theory of Hermitian Jacobi forms in genus and cogenus~$1$, and Haight's thesis~\cite{haight-2024} covers some aspects in higher degree.
+All these references but Shimura's work on the unitary group restrict to the case of imaginary quadratic fields.